Kazakhstan With Kids: Completing A Dream Circuit Of ‘Stans.

 Our guesthouse in Saty after crossing the border into Kazakhstan with the kids.

-Our hostel hosts ordered a taxi online for us to get to the airport on leaving (and also one day we headed out to try and find a post office!).
+Our hostel hosts ordered a taxi online for us to get to the airport on leaving.
+We also got a taxi one day as we headed out to try and find a post office!

-In honesty, we couldn’t find a taxi/figure out which cars were taxi’s to get one back, so ended up walking a few km’s back to our hostel each time.
-(The latest update sounds like Uber no longer works in Almaty, but their partner Yandex Taxi is an option).
+So we ended up walking a few km’s back to our hostel each time.
+Note the latest update sounds like Uber no longer works in Almaty, but their partner Yandex Taxi is an option.

 Setting off to cross the border from Kyrgyzstan into Kazakhstan with kids.

-A picnic spot on our way to the border crossing at Kegen.
+A picnic spot on our way to the border crossing at Kegen with our driver Vitali.

 If we went again we would…